Student Success Coaching

-Does your child struggle with: time management, completing assignments, note taking, stress, anxiety, comprehension, organization, motivation, or goal setting?
+Does your child struggle with time management, completing assignments, note taking, stress, anxiety, comprehension, organization, motivation, or goal setting?

 School performance is affected by lost papers or assignments, forgotten homework, last minute work and careless mistakes.
 These learners don’t know how to begin long-term assignments and their workspaces, desks and backpacks resemble “black holes.”
 At home, mornings can be chaotic and misplaced clothing, sports equipment and school materials are a routine occurrence.
 Chores don’t get done unless nagging is constant.
 During the teen years, emotional outbursts are common and parents hold their breath when their son or daughter gets behind the wheel of a car or goes out with friends, fearful of the risks they might take.